Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability

+We begin with model ablation studies for Memento10k.
+VideoMem has some challenges with respect to data leakage (\cref{subsec:videomem_challenging}) and results are presented in \cref{subsec:videomem_ablations}.

-\paragraph{Vision models.} \cref{tab:embeddings_comparison} shows the results of various hyperparameters of the vision model evaluated on the validation sets.
-Row 1 (R1) achieves best performance on both datasets and is the default configuration going ahead.
-Using spatio-temporal (ST) image embeddings without spatial average pooling (R1 \vs~R2) shows small performance improvement.
-Similarly, using Fourier embeddings (R1) is better than learnable ones (R3), perhaps due to the small dataset sizes.
-Surprisingly, spatial embeddings to identify the $H \times W$ tokens are not required (R1 \vs~R4 or R5), perhaps due to the pyramidal nature of the CNN.
-Finally, using random sampling during training (R1) instead of picking the middle frame of the segment results in a tiny bump on Memento10k, but not on VideoMem.
-Note, the gap between all variations is quite small, indicating that results are not impacted strongly by small hyperparameter changes.
-However, spatio-temporal (ST) CLIP embeddings are necessary to obtain spatio-temporal model attention maps.
+\paragraph{Ablation of vision models.} \cref{tab:ablations_memento} rows 1-6 show the results of various hyperparameters of the vision model evaluated on the validation set.
+Row 1 (R1) achieves best performance and is the \textit{{default configuration}} for further experiments.
+Using spatio-temporal (ST, R1) image embeddings and not performing global average pooling (R2) shows a small improvement in RC.
+Similarly, using Fourier embeddings (R1) is better than learnable ones (R3), perhaps due to the small dataset size.
+Surprisingly, using spatial embeddings to identify the $H {\times} W$ tokens reduces performance (R1 \vs~R4 or R5), perhaps due to the pyramidal nature of the CNN representations.
+Finally, using random sampling during training (R1) instead of picking the middle frame of the segment (R6) results in a small increase.
+In general, the gap between all rows is small, indicating that results are not impacted strongly by hyperparameter changes.
+However, spatio-temporal (ST) CLIP embeddings are required to obtain spatio-temporal model attention maps.

-\paragraph{Use of captions} \cite{Newman2020} introduced captions (descriptions) for the short videos in Memento10k as a way to emphasize semantic categories for predicting memorability.
-In \cref{tab:text_ablation} we see that using the original captions strongly benefits Memento10k, Spearman RC goes up from 0.706 to 0.745.
-However, requiring the visual tokens to simultaneously predict the caption (similar to CLIPCap~\cite{mokady2021clipcap}) and the memorability score only shows modest improvement (to 0.710).
-VideoMem is largely unaffected by text descriptions, as descriptions from this dataset seem more noisy.
+\paragraph{Use of captions.} \cite{Newman2020} introduced captions (descriptions) for the short videos in Memento10k as a way to emphasize semantic categories for predicting memorability.
+We modify our model by extending the sequence length of our Transformer encoder to include additional description tokens.
+Visual and text tokens are differentiated through a type embedding (additional details in the supplement, \cref{sec:methodExt}).

+In \cref{tab:ablations_memento} (bottom) using the original captions (OC) strongly benefits Memento10k as Spearman RC goes up from 0.706 (R1) to 0.745 (R7).
+However, when the visual tokens predict both the memorability score and the caption (similar to CLIPCap~\cite{mokady2021clipcap}) the memorability score shows modest improvement (to 0.710, R8).
-To use a caption, we extend the sequence length of our Transformer encoder to include additional text tokens.
-We differentiate between the visual and text tokens by introducing a type embedding (additional details in the supplement).